-Definition: The homicide was committed by a law enforcement officer in the line of duty or was committed by a civilian in legitimate self-defense or in defense of others.
+The homicide was committed by a law enforcement officer in the line of duty or was committed by a

-Discussion: This code includes homicides that are committed by a law enforcement officer in the line of duty.
+This code includes homicides that are committed by a law enforcement officer in the line of duty.
 It also includes homicides by a civilian in self-defense or in defense of others.
 Only use this code when SHR codes the case as a justifiable homicide or law enforcement records indicate that law enforcement and prosecutors have classified the case as a justifiable homicide.
-It is not enough that the record notes that the civilian suspect claims that they acted in self-defense; the report must use the term "justifiable homicide".
+It is not enough that the record notes that the civilian suspect claims that they acted in self-defense.
+The law enforcement report must explicitly indicate that the death resulted from justifiable homicide (e.g., that the victim was killed by another person who was acting in self-defense or that the victim died as a result of legal intervention).
+The report may use the term "justifiable homicide" or some equivalent such as homicide ruled self-defense.
 Whether the killing was truly justifiable is not something that the coder should interpret.

-DEFINITION OF SELF-DEFENSE: the right of a civilian to repel by force, even to the taking of life, in defense of his person or property against anyone who attempts by violence or surprise to commit a forcible felony.
+Definition of Self-Defense: the right of a civilian to repel by force, even to the taking of life, in defense of his person or property against anyone who attempts by violence or surprise to commit a forcible felony.

 Essential elements of self-defense are that the civilian does not provoke the difficulty and that there must be impending peril without a convenient or reasonable mode of escape.